 And if your team does use Hive, you can reap the benefits of having a meeting tool built right into your project management software.
 Simply make sure you have “Hive Mail” toggled on in your Apps, and then you will have the ability to link any Note to any meeting on your calendar.
 Check out the Help article here for more details about accessing this tool inside Hive.

-That’s right.
-Hive Notes For Meetings is a totally new way to experience meetings, especially during this new era of remote work and Zoom meetings.
+Hive Notes is a totally new way to experience meetings, especially during this new era of remote work and Zoom meetings.
+And the best part is that it’s totally free, forever, regardless if you’re a Hive Teams user.
+With Hive Notes, you’ll be on your way to your most productive meetings yet.

 At the end of the day, meetings are a (sometimes unwelcome) part of life.
 Let’s make the most of them by ensuring that we are organized, following up successfully, and saving future us as much time as possible.
 If you want to learn more about Hive and Hive Notes, take a two week free test drive of Hive here.